 Members and staff, aims, projects, studies, publications, contact:

 Aims of IMIS

 IMIS in a film

 On the occasion of IMIS' 25 th anniversary in 2015, students presented her perspectives on IMIS in a video.

-Society has always been faced with and will continue to be challenged by migration issues.
-In the past, the world was shaped by mobility over centuries: countless examples point to how significantly labour and colony migration, nomadism, educational and vocational movement, slavery and human trafficking, flight, forced displacement or deportation had an impact on labour market development, political systems, cultural identities or religious orientations.
-And, no doubt, migration will remain a pivotal concern of societal and political interest as current debates prove: their issues range from the outcomes of the continuous (and regionally extremely disparate) growth of the world population, the aging societies in the rich ›North‹, climate change, social-political challenges of migration, to the shortage of skilled labour for increasingly complex and internationally highly networked ›knowledge societies‹.
+Society constantly deals with the challenges of migration issues.
+In the past, the world was shaped by mobility over centuries: countless examples point to how significantly labor and colonial migration, nomadism, educational and vocational movement, human trafficking, flight, forced displacement and/or deportation have impacted demographic issues and the development of labor markets, political systems, cultural identities and/or religious orientations.
+Migration will continue to be a central social issue with high political influence in the future.
+This is demonstrated by the current debates on the consequences of the further growth of the world population (which is distributed very unevenly across several regions), with examples including the aging of the societies of the rich 'North,' climate change, the socio-political challenges of migration, and/or the lack of skilled workers for increasingly complex and internationally closely networked 'knowledge societies'.

 - Art History

 - Political Science